Sierra SunTower: History

+Shutdown

+In 2015, the Sierra SunTower was shut down for commercial operation, as it was deemed to be too costly to operate except on the sunniest of days.

+Location

 The project site occupied approximately 8 ha in an arid valley in the southwestern corner of the Mojave Desert at 35° north latitude, on private farm land.

+Equipment

-Sierra SunTower included two modules.
+The Sierra SunTower included two modules.
 24,000 heliostats, divided between four sub-fields, tracked the sun and focused its energy onto two tower-mounted receivers.
 The focused heat converted feedwater piped to the receivers into superheated steam that drove a reconditioned 1947 GE turbine generator to produce electricity.
 The steam passed through a steam condenser, reverted to water through cooling, and the process repeated.

 During the 12 months of construction, Sierra SunTower created over 300 temporary jobs.
 During operation, the site employed 21 permanent employees.